aragon/aragon-cli/packages/create-aragon-app/README.md

 - `app-name`: The name or ENS domain name for your app in an aragonPM Registry (e.g. `myapp` or `myapp.aragonpm.eth`).
 If only the name is provided it will create your app on the default `aragonpm.eth` registry.

 - `boilerplate`: the Github repo name or alias for a boilerplate to set up your app.
 The currently available boilerplates are:
   - `react`: this boilerplate contains a very basic Counter app and a webapp for interacting with it.
 It showcases the end-to-end interaction with an Aragon app, from the contracts to the webapp.
+  - `buidler`: (experimental) this boilerplates is similar to `react` using the [buidler](https://buidler.dev/) task runner with a custom plugin for developing Aragon apps.
-  - `bare`: this boilerplate will just set up your app directory structure but contains no functional code.
+  - `bare`: (deprecated) this boilerplate will just set up your app directory structure but contains no functional code.

 ## Example